Deejpotter/deejpotter/readme.md

-# Deej Potter
+# deejpotterdesigns-node

-This will probably just be my Wordpress theme for now.
+This is for the node app version of the Deej Potter Designs website.